Food Science & Human Nutrition: Human Nutrition, PhD

 Financial Aid

-Illinois PSM students may not hold assistantships or other tuition and fee waiver-generating appointments; statutory waivers and tuition scholarships are accepted.
-Financial aid for non-PSM graduate students is available in the form of fellowships, teaching and research assistantships, and tuition and partial fee waivers.
+Financial aid for graduate students is available in the form of fellowships (Fall admission only), teaching and research assistantships, and tuition and partial fee waivers.
 Qualified candidates are considered for financial support upon application.
-Additional information on financial aid for graduate students can be found at fshn.illinois.edu/graduate/financial-assistance.
+See additional information on financial aid for graduate students.

 Doctor of Philosophy in Food Science and Human Nutrition: Human Nutrition Concentration

 If a candidate has a master's degree in a related area, a minimum of 64 graduate hours, including up to 38 graduate hours of thesis research, must be completed.
-In consultation with the adviser and advisory committee, the remainder of the 64 graduate hours required for the degree consists of courses selected from inside or outside the department that are appropriate for training in the student's field of specialization.
+In consultation with the advisor and advisory committee, the remainder of the 64 graduate hours required for the degree consists of courses selected from inside or outside the department that are appropriate for training in the student's field of specialization.
 Upon completion of all necessary formal courses and special options, the student is required to take an oral preliminary examination.
 After passage of the preliminary examination, the student's activities are primarily devoted to thesis research.
 Upon submission of the dissertation, the candidate is required to pass a final oral examination before a graduate faculty committee.

 For additional details and requirements refer to the department's graduate handbook and the Graduate College Handbook.